benjymous/annotations/sandman/sandman.10.md

 do.
-Second, the Corinthian is a character that has skulked about through history cutting people's eyes out (see Cor's appearance in Brief Lives where he cuts out the eyes of the ape being dissected by the scienetist in Victorian England).
+Second, the Corinthian is a character that has skulked about through history cutting people's eyes out (see Cor's appearance in Brief Lives where he cuts out the eyes of the ape being dissected by the scientist in Victorian England).

 Although 1896 is too early for the Corinthian to be out of dreams on his own, we know that he's always been a 'naughty' character.
 I think